ckeditor/ckeditor5/docs/installation/frameworks/react.md

 	</a>
 </p>

 The easiest way to use CKEditor 5 in your React application is by choosing one of the {@link installation/advanced/predefined-builds#available-builds rich text editor builds}.
-You can also use a customized editor built by using [CKEditor 5 online builder](#using-the-ckeditor-5-online-builder) in any React application.
+You can also use a customized editor built by using [the online builder](#using-the-ckeditor-5-online-builder) in any React application.
 Additionally, it is also possible to integrate [CKEditor 5 built from source](#integrating-the-editor-from-source) into your application, which will allow you to use the full power of the {@link framework/guides/overview CKEditor 5 Framework}.

 ## Quick start

 If you want an out-of-the-box editor, install the [CKEditor 5 WYSIWYG editor component for React](https://www.npmjs.com/package/@ckeditor/ckeditor5-react) and the {@link installation/advanced/predefined-builds#available-builds editor build of your choice}.
-For more flexible options, learn about [customizing the builds](#customizing-the-builds).

 Assuming that you picked [`@ckeditor/ckeditor5-build-classic`](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-classic):